 - Daily churn: +168 claims added to backlog

-While this dramatic shift upward in backlogged claims may be disheartening to veterans still waiting for an answer from the VA.
-However, it’s important to note that these numbers are nearly identical to the claims backlog stats from April of this year.
+This dramatic shift in backlogged claims may be disheartening to veterans still waiting for an answer from the VA.
+However, it’s important to note that these numbers are nearly identical to the backlog stats from April.
 In other words, yes, the VA may be a bit behind in clearing out the claims backlog, but it’s nothing to worry about for those currently considering filing a disability claim with the VA in the near future.

 Can An Attorney Help?

-If you’re getting ready to apply for disability benefits from the VA, get a legal consultation first with a VA-accredited attorney.
-A VA-accredited lawyer knows exactly which medical evidence you’ll need to submit, can check your current case status and appeal your claim denial, if needed.
+Getting ready to apply for disability benefits from the VA?
+Then first, get a free legal consultation with a VA-accredited attorney.
+A VA-accredited lawyer knows which medical evidence to submit, can check your case status and appeal your denial, if needed.
 Most attorneys work on a contingency basis, so you’ll pay no out-of-pocket fees unless your case wins.
-Click on the button below to check your eligibility and connect with legal representation today.